First Passage Time Densities through H\"older curves: Introduction

 which can be regarded as an integral equation for $\displaystyle F_r^{X}(ds)$.
-In $\cite{TM}$, it is studied the equation $(\ref{2.3})$ when $X$ is H\"{o}lder continuous with exponent greater than $1/2$, it is proved that there exists a unique continuous function $q$ such that
+In $\cite{TM}$, the equation $(\ref{2.3})$ is studied when $X$ is H\"{o}lder continuous with exponent greater than $1/2$.
+It is proved that there exists a unique continuous function $q$ such that

 To conclude that $F_r^{X}(ds)=q(s)ds$, one still needs that $\displaystyle F_r^{X}(ds)$ is absolutely continuous with respect to Lebesgue measure.
 The analysis in $\cite{TM}$ as well as the proof of $\textbf{Theorem~\ref{mainthm}}$ uses extensively the work by Cannon $\cite{Cannon}$ on the heat equation with the moving boundary.